georgeracu/georgeracu.github.com/_includes/presentations/tdd-workshop-1.md

 <hr/>

+Test Driven Development is a software development approach.
+It involves an iterative approach to write clean, maintainable and robust software by writing the tests first.
+Each iteration involves a set of practices.

 </br>

-#### Write a failing test first and then the code required to fix it
+### Write a failing test first and then the minimum code required to fix it.

 ---

-# The TDD Cycle
+## The TDD Cycle

 <hr/>

-Also known as _Test-First Programming_ in Extreme Programming (XP)
+Each iteration of TDD should follow these steps:

-* Red: write a failing test
+1. Red: write a failing test
-* Green: write code that makes the test pass (nothing more)
+2. Green: write code that makes the test pass (nothing more)
-* Refactor: refactor your code while the test(s) are green
+3. Refactor: refactor your code while the test(s) are green
-* Repeat
+4. Go to 1.

 ---

 .center[

-# The TDD Cycle
+## The TDD Cycle

 <hr/>